MOSEK/mosek.rust/README.md

 # *DISCLAIMER*

-This software is experimental.
+This software is still experimental.
 We (MOSEK) may fix errors and bugs, but provide no guarantee on how or how quickly we do so.

-The API has been tested on 64bit Linux, but may work on other posix platforms as well.
+The package should work on

+- Linux x86_64
+- Linux aarch64 (RaspberryPi 4)
+- Windows x86_64
+- Mac OSX x86_64

 # Mosek Rust interface